VelocityWebworks/django-media-albums/README.md

 ### `video_files_format1_extension` (default: `'mp4'`)

-When an video file is uploaded, the "Video file 1" field must have this extension.
+When a video file is uploaded, the "Video file 1" field must have this extension.
 This setting is only relevant if `video_files_enabled` is set to `True`.

 ### `video_files_format2_extension` (default: `'webm'`)

-When an video file is uploaded, the "Video file 2" field must have this extension.
+When a video file is uploaded, the "Video file 2" field must have this extension.
 This setting is only relevant if `video_files_enabled` is set to `True`.